Softwarovy-projekt/Documentation/README.md

 This behavior is unachievable for us since we implement the interpreter in Java.
 Instead of it, we have our own static objects containing the necessary components to access the pointed objects.
 For example, for managed pointer pointing to an element of an array, we create a static object instance containing the index of the array and the array as fields.

-Primitives are represented by Java primitives.
-Although, we have to be careful during interpreting unsigned versions of CIL primitives since Java doesn't have an equivalent for them.

 #### String